Bioconductor/BiocStickers/pcaExplorer/README.md

 ## Credits

+* no GIMPs were harmed during the making of this sticker

 * the code for assembling the different components into the final sticker is based on the `hexSticker` package, by Guangchuang Yu